eamontaaffe/holidaze/src/pages/01-06-2018.film-01/index.md

 <br />

-For a bit of fun, we picked up a [Canon MC](http://camera-wiki.org/wiki/Canon_MC) at a flea market in Dusseldorf, Germany.
+We picked up a [Canon MC](http://camera-wiki.org/wiki/Canon_MC) at a flea market in Dusseldorf, Germany.
 This is the first roll of film that was shot with it.
 The film used is [Ilford HP5Plus](https://www.google.com/search?q=ilford+hp5&ie=utf-8&oe=utf-8&client=firefox-b-ab).